Looking back on the Jazz trades post-Donovan Mitchell & Rudy Gobert

 Detroit Pistons v Utah Jazz / Chris Gardner/GettyImages

 After the Jazz traded Gobert and Mitchell, many believed Bogdanovic, Mike Conley, or Jordan Clarkson were next up.
-Bogdanovic was the next one to cast out, which certainly shockwaves, but for all the wrong reasons.
+Bogdanovic was the next one to be cast out, which certainly sent shockwaves, but for all the wrong reasons.

 Bogdanovic was one of the best sharpshooters in the NBA paid on a decent contract even if it was expiring.
 He'd fetch at least one first-round pick pack it would seem, but nope, just Olynyk.

-If that wasn't enough, why did the Pistons Bogdanovic?
+If that wasn't enough, why did the Pistons want Bogdanovic?
 They were in the same boat as Utah around the time.
 Both of them lasted a season and a half before they found new teams, but this was among the oddest trades made.

 At least they capitalized on him, but more on that later.